The Internecine Project: Production

 The film was made by British Lion Films, then run by Michael Deeley and Barry Spikings.
 Deeley wrote in his memoirs that it and another movie, Who? were financed the same way: half the costs coming from a US deal with Allied Artists, the other half coming from a German tax shelter deal.
 "In terms of cinema history, neither film is important," wrote Deeley, but he took pride in how they were financed saying "such clever means were the only way to keep British Lion alive."

 In her memoirs, Lee Grant called it "a really flimsy film" where "the script was no more than a sixteen page outline, but the money was good and my co star was James Coburn, an actor I admired and wanted to play with."

 During filming Grant admitted the film "is a switch for me."
-She said she did it because she and her husband were about to adopt two children and also because "I thought the picture would be a really great party - a come-as-you-are party because I don't have to put fake wrinkles on as I normally do.
+She said she did it because she and her husband were about to adopt two children and also because "I thought the picture would be a really great party – a come-as-you-are party because I don't have to put fake wrinkles on as I normally do.
 My only regret is that I'm breaking my image playing a sexy lady."

 Reception

+The Monthly Film Bulletin wrote: "If the characters in The Internecine Project have about as much individual interest as pawns pushed round a chessboard, this is – paradoxically – a measure of just where the film's major strength is to be found: for once the overall design is so ingenious anyway, so pleasing in itself, that it renders the paucity of characterisation and the banality of dialogue almost immaterial. ...Belonging to that lineage of such films as A Dandy in Aspic, The Ipcress File, Get Carter – The Internecine Project predictably proves no masterpiece but is pleasantly entertaining throughout."

+Variety wrote: "Beautifully photographed in soft tones by master British cameraman Geoffrey Unsworth, Internecine has a slick and handsome gloss worthy of a much more expensive project.
+His mastery of London during an off-season, rather drab period is one of the film's major assets."

 The Los Angeles Times called it "sardonic and interesting".

 Filmink argued the movie needed extra twists and called it "a great idea shoddily done."

-TV Guide says: "Although it has a nice thriller plot line, The Internecine Project, like the plan, is less than perfect in execution".
+TV Guide wrote: "Although it has a nice thriller plot line, The Internecine Project, like the plan, is less than perfect in execution".